About the ACM Organization

 As a leading global source for scientific information, ACM promotes computer research and innovation through its journals, magazines, and the proceedings of more than 170 annual conferences and symposia.
 ACM authors are among the world's leading thinkers in computing and information technologies, providing original research and firsthand perspectives.

 ACM also provides access to the ACM Digital Library (DL), a comprehensive and expanding database of literature and detailed bibliographic resources for computing professionals from a wide range of publishers.
-The DL currently includes more than 1 million articles authored by leading researchers in computing.
+The DL currently includes more than 600,000 full-text articles authored by leading researchers in computing.
 The flagship magazine Communications of the ACM provides industry news, commentary, observations, and practical research.

 Guiding Members with a Framework of Ethical Conduct